philsturgeon/awesome-earth/src/categories/sustainable-lifestyle.md

 ---
 title: 'Sustainable Lifestyle'
 image: ../images/sustainable-lifestyle.jpg
+intro: There are a lot of small things you can do throughout various aspects of your life to make a big impact.
 ---

 There are a lot of small things you can do throughout various aspects of your life to make a big impact.
 Don't buy as much shit.
 Reduce and reuse more than you recycle.
 Shop at farmer's markets and stores with reusable containers instead of buying plastic-wrapped nonsense from the big box stores and major supermarket chains.